Female Body Types: Complete Guide to All 5 Body Shapes (2026)

 Also known as: Triangle, Spoon

-Hips wider than shoulders with a defined waist and slender upper body
+Hips wider than shoulders with a defined waist and slender upper body.
+You carry your curves in your hips and thighs with a beautifully defined waist.

 Key Characteristics: